Ada Calhoun

-Ada Calhoun (born Ada Calhoun Schjeldahl, March 17, 1976) is an American nonfiction writer.
-She is the author of St. Marks Is Dead, a history of St. Mark's Place in East Village, Manhattan, New York; Wedding Toasts I’ll Never Give, a book of essays about marriage; Why We Can't Sleep, a book about Generation X women and their struggles, and Also a Poet, a memoir about her father and the poet Frank O’Hara.
-She has also been a critic, frequently contributing to The New York Times Book Review; a co-author and ghostwriter, having collaborated on three books by Tim Gunn; and a freelance essayist and reporter.
+Ada Calhoun (born Ada Calhoun Schjeldahl; March 17, 1976) is an American writer.
+She is the author of St. Marks Is Dead, a history of St. Mark's Place in East Village, Manhattan, New York; Wedding Toasts I’ll Never Give, a book of essays about marriage; Why We Can't Sleep, a book about Generation X women and their struggles; Also a Poet, a memoir about her father and the poet Frank O’Hara, and Crush: A Novel.
+She has also been a critic, frequently contributing to The New York Times Book Review; a co-author and ghostwriter the New York Times having reported that she collaborated on the 2023 Britney Spears memoir The Woman in Me; and a freelance essayist and reporter.
 A Village Voice profile in 2015 said: "Her CV can seem as though it were cobbled together from the résumés of three ambitious journalists."

 Early life

 Calhoun grew up on St. Marks Place in East Village, Manhattan.
 She is the only child of art critic Peter Schjeldahl and actress Brooke Alderson.
-They appear as characters in her book St. Marks Is Dead, which she dedicated to them.
-She has written in The New York Times Magazine about a childhood fascination with the suburbs.
+They appear in her book St. Marks Is Dead, which she dedicated to them.
+She was mentioned in Christopher Isherwood’s diaries as “One of the most agreeable children imaginable, neither sulky nor sly nor pushy nor ugly, with a charming trustful smile for all of us …” She has written in The New York Times Magazine about a childhood fascination with the suburbs.
 As a teenager, she traveled through India and met Mother Teresa.
 She changed her name in 1998 to avoid comparison to her father.

 Writing

 As a reporter, she has written about imprisoned women in Alabama, the rap star Bobby Shmurda, and the rise of DIY abortions.
 She has also written personal essays, including three for The New York Times's "Modern Love" column, and four for The New York Times Magazine's "Lives" column.
-The New York Times named her essay "The Wedding Toast I’ll Never Give" its 41st-most-read story of 2015.
 In 2016, W.W.
 Norton announced that it would publish a collection of related essays in 2017, called Wedding Toasts I’ll Never Give.
 In October 2017, Oprah.com published her article "The New Midlife Crisis."
-Chartbeat named the article the internet's 55th-most-read story of 2017.